Free energies and fluctuations for the Unitary Brownian Motion: Introduction

 \section{Introduction}

-The following paper aims at studying traces of non-commutative polynomials in independant Brownian motions on the group of unitary matrices $\Un(N),$ as the size $N$ goes to infinity.
-In \cite{BianeMBL, Xu, ThierrySW, MF}, it has been shown that for Brownian motions invariant by conjugation, with a proper time-scale, these traces, properly normalized, converge towards a deterministic limit given by the evaluation of the free Brownian motion.
-We want here to study the Laplace transform of these random variables with normalization analog to one of the mod-$\phi$ convergence (\cite{AFM}).
-As a corollary, we obtain the fluctuations around their limit.
-In \cite{ThierryMylene}, the fluctuation of traces in polynomials of one marginal were given, the latter point of the present work gives an extension of their result.
-Simultaneously to the writing of the present paper, G. Cébron and T. Kemp obtained in \cite{CK} a similar result of gaussian fluctuation for diffusions on $\GL_N(\C)$, among which the $\Un(N)$ Brownian motion is a special case.
-A second motivation of our paper is to study the planar Yang-Mills measure for large unitary groups.
-We are able here to show the convergence to all orders of the Wilson loops and prove that the limiting objects are caracterized by analog of Schwinger-Dyson equations.
-In particular, we prove the existence of a gaussian field indexed by rectifiable loops describing the fluctuation of the convergence towards the master field proved in \cite{MF}.
+The following paper aims at studying traces of non-commutative polynomials in independent Brownian motions on the group of unitary matrices $\Un(N),$ as the size $N$ goes to infinity.
+In \cite{BianeMBL,Xu,ThierrySW,MF}, it has been shown that for Brownian motions invariant by conjugation, with a proper time-scale, these traces, properly normalized, converge towards a deterministic limit given by the evaluation of the free Brownian motion.
+We want here to study the Laplace transform of these random variables with normalization analogue to the one of the mod-$\phi$ convergence (\cite{AFM}); it can be viewed as an analogue of the well known Harisch-Chandra-Itzykson-Zuber integrals (often abbreviated as HCIZ, \cite{HC,ZZ}).
+As a corollary, we obtain the fluctuations of the latter traces around their limit.
+In \cite{ThierryMylene}, the fluctuation of traces in polynomials of one marginal were given, this second point of the present work gives an extension of their result.
+In \cite{CK}, G. C\'ebron and T. Kemp have obtained the existence of Gaussian fluctuations of analogue random variables for diffusions on $\GL_N(\C)$.
+Therein, the main result is obtained by an exact computation of the moments.
+In our situation, compactness allows to go beyond the characterization of fluctuations and to answer analytical questions that are not answered for the HCIZ integrals.
+A second motivation of our paper is to study the planar Yang-Mills measure for large unitary groups, as well as planar Yang- Mills measure with a potential.
+We are able here to show the convergence to all orders of the Wilson loops and prove that the limiting objects are characterized by analogues of Schwinger-Dyson equations, named after Makeenko and Migdal.
+In particular, we prove the existence of a Gaussian field indexed by rectifiable loops describing the fluctuations of the convergence towards the master field proved in \cite{MF}.
+In a subsequent joint work \cite{CDK}, we have obtained bounds on the speed of convergence of moments of a unitary Brownian motion, in order to show the strong convergence of the latter.
+We believe that an extension of the proof therein leads to larger lower bounds for the radiuses of convergence obtained here and a result of strong convergence for holonomies of rectifiable loops.
+Though, in order to simplify the presentation, we shall not discuss it further here.
+Let us also highlight three new proofs of the Makeenko-Migdal equations in \cite{DHK}, discovered later on, during the publication process of the present article.
+In contrast with the previous ones of \cite{MF} and of the current paper, the arguments are local and some of these proofs apply to any compact surface \cite{DGHK}.